Loading please wait

 Analogue Ammeter Digital Multimeter

 An ammeter is connected in a circuit in series, it is represented by the symbol A. This means it is part of the circuit loop (see diagram).
 The position of the ammeter does not really matter because the current is the same anywhere in the circuit.
 Current is not used up as it goes around the circuit.
-The unit of measuring current is called ampére.
-We abbreviate this as amps.

 Current in a circuit can be changed by changing the circuit components.
 For example, if a circuit has one bulb and the current is 0.3 A, it will drop if we add another bulb.
-Light bulbs have very small wires in them called filaments (see the orange wire in bulb picture).
+Light bulbs have very small wires in them called filaments (see the orange wire in the bulb picture).

 Light bulb